Pharmaceutical Care Leadership Emphasis

-Broadway: Jody Lounsbery, PharmD, BCPS has been practicing and precepting leadership emphasis residents at Broadway Family Medicine since 2008.
+Broadway: Jody Lounsbery, PharmD, BCPS has been practicing and precepting leadership residents at Broadway Family Medicine since 2008.
 Dr. Lounsbery is an Associate Professor in the Department of Pharmaceutical Care & Health Systems in the College of Pharmacy and in the Department of Family Medicine and Community Health in the Medical School at the University Of Minnesota.
 Dr. Lounsbery is faculty for the University of Minnesota North Memorial Family Medicine Residency Program.
 Dr. Lounsbery received her Doctor of Pharmacy degree from the University Of Minnesota College of Pharmacy.
 Dr. Lounsbery completed a PGY1 Residency at The Ohio State University College of Pharmacy and completed a PGY2 Ambulatory Care Residency at the University of Maryland School of Pharmacy.
 Dr. Lounsbery is also an Associate Program Director for the Residency Program.
-She enjoys reading, baking, and spending time with her family outdoors.
+She enjoys reading, baking, doing puzzles, and spending time with her family outdoors.

 Smiley’s: Chrystian Pereira, PharmD, BCPS established the pharmacy practice service at Smiley’s Family Medicine in 2004.
 Dr. Pereira is an Assistant Professor in the Department of Pharmaceutical Care & Health Systems in the College of Pharmacy and in the Department of Family Medicine and Community Health in the Medical School at the University of Minnesota.
 He received his Doctor of Pharmacy degree from the University of Minnesota in 2001 and completed a PGY1 general practice residency at Mayo Medical Center in Rochester, MN.
 He continued to complete a PGY2 in Ambulatory Care at the University of Washington in Seattle, WA.
 Dr. Pereira has been precepting leadership emphasis residents at Smiley’s Clinic since 2006.
 He enjoys bicycling, soccer and flyfishing, but rarely does these at the same time.